jonkanderson/BitBalancedTableHash/README.md

 ## Prerequisites

 This code was developed on Debian Linux.
-It requires [R](https://en.wikipedia.org/wiki/R_(programming_language)) for generating a bitstring table.
-It also requires the [GSL](https://en.wikipedia.org/wiki/GNU_Scientific_Library) C library for running tests using a logarithm function.
+It requires the [GSL](https://en.wikipedia.org/wiki/GNU_Scientific_Library) C library for running tests using a logarithm function and for random generation of hash parameters.
 The file `/usr/share/dict/words` is one source of input used in the tests.

 ## Build